Updated December 22, 2016.

 I was swept away on a sea of emotion.

 Surely this is the place for which the lyrics were written.
-The scenery, the history and the American spirit culminated, and a tear coursed down my cheek.
+The scenery, the history and the American spirit culminated and a lone tear coursed down my cheek.

 The road winds around the Lake’s shore and over the National Park boundary at the point where the Snake River meets Jackson Lake.